folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 X_OKAPI_TOKEN = `<Authentication token from Okapi>`

-### The Secrets below are being used for Tamu's specific Folio deployment, migration tooling and the LDP deployment.
+### The Secrets below are being used for Tamu's specific Folio deployment, Minio bucket, migration tooling and the LDP deployment.
 They are included here as a reference.

 #### ldp-conf Secret key-value pairs: